15 sustainable gift ideas – not only for Christmas (recommendations)

 Nordgreen – do something good by buying a watch

 I have already told you about Nordgreen.
 Nordgreen is a Scandinavian watch brand that has made it its mission to do something good with you through your purchase.
 Jakob Wagner, the designer at Bang & Olufsen, creates timeless watches that are minimalist and simple.
 As a five-time winner of the IF Product Design Awards and Designer of the Year, Jakob won this year’s Red Dot Award in the “Product Design 2020” category with his designs for Nordgreen.

 In terms of design, you are definitely on the safe side here!
 When you buy a watch, you decide to donate to a volunteer program.
 For example, with your purchase, you will receive approx. 50 m2 of rainforest in Latin America or currently support refugee aid.
 Of course, I also think it’s particularly great that they have vegan leather bracelets in their portfolio, as I no longer buy animal leather.
 A perfect gift that lasts!
-And until December 30th, you get an additional bracelet with the code ADH!
+Make sure you don’t miss your 15 % off for your next order* with the code ROSALA!

 North Sails – Free the Sea

 I am a big ocean lover.
 You could drop me off on the sand with a view of the water in the morning and pick me up in the evening and I’d probably be the happiest person ever.
 My heart bleeds all the more when I see how careless we are with our garbage.
 Everything comes back at some point, especially our plastic waste that ends up in the oceans.
 North Sails wants to set an example against this.